davidekim/WRAPs/README.md

 ### Dependencies/Environment set up <a name="deps"></a>
 It is recommended to create and use a [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) environment with Anaconda or Miniconda first.
+Note: Due to different GPU types, drivers, and future incompatibilities, this environment may not run on all setups.

 ~~~
 pip install jedi omegaconf hydra-core icecream pyrsistent pynvml decorator